clj-commons/virgil/README.md

 ### Usage

 Add `virgil/virgil` dependency to your `project.clj` or `deps.edn`.
-Since this is a devtime dependency, you probably want to a profile/alias that you enable only during development.
+Since this is a devtime dependency, you probably want to add it to a profile/alias which you enable only during development.

 [![](https://clojars.org/virgil/virgil/latest-version.svg)](https://clojars.org/virgil/virgil)